Spectral action in Betti Geometric Langlands: Notation

 Let $(\Lambda_T, R^{\vee}_+, \Lambda_T^\vee, R_+)$ be the associated based root datum, where $\Lambda_T =\Hom(\GG_m, T)$ is the coweight lattice, $R^{\vee}_+\subset \Lambda_T$ the positive coroots, $\Lambda_T^\vee = \Hom(T, \GG_m)$ the weight lattice, and $R_+\subset \Lambda_T^\vee$ the positive roots.
 Let $\L^{+}_{T}$ (resp. $\L^{\vee,+}_{T}$) be the set of dominant coweights (resp. dominant weights).

 Fix a commutative coefficient ring $E$ that is noetherian and of finite global dimension.
-For our geometric arguments, including the main results of Section~\ref{s: micro}, this could mean a traditional commutative ring, or a version of ``derived commutative ring" (as discussed in ~\cite[Sect.
-2.3]{BFN}), for example, a connective commutative dga, simplicial commutative ring, or connective $E_\infty$-ring spectrum.
-For applications to spectral actions beginning in Section~\ref{ss: action}, we invoke the Geometric Satake equivalence, in particular its abelian form, and restrict to a traditional commutative ring.

 We will work in the setting of $E$-linear dg categories.
 Most of our categories will comprise complexes of sheaves of $E$-modules over the classical topology of (automorphic) stacks over $\CC$, e.g., $\Bun_{G}(X)$.
 All sheaf-theoretic functors are understood to be derived functors.